Blog

 While this understanding means well, there is no fixed diet plan that works for every person on the planet.
 Rather, the best diet plans have a few key factors in common that enhance health and well-being, in spite of their major differences.

-The following dietary review highlights key dietary factors across many types of diet that promote health and well-being.
+The following dietary review highlights key dietary factors across many types of diets that promote health and well-being.
 Basic nutritional components of diet are explained, alongside factors that improve the chance of successful dietary outcomes.
 Lastly, following a comprehensive review of 24 popular diet plans, diet myths and dated perceptions of health are discussed.

 Why Go On A Diet?

 It’s important to ask this question before attempting to adopt a specific diet plan.
-Every diet out there is designed with a unique purpose in mind and that purpose may not be in line with your personal goals.
+Every diet out there is designed with a unique purpose in mind, and that purpose may not be in line with your personal goals.

 The most common reason for adopting a diet plan would be to improve health in one way or another.
 If this is true in your case, then it helps to know precisely what about your health you wish to improve.